136.11 Local Public Agency Construction

 - For lump sum items and excavations, an estimated percentage of completed work shall be placed in the summary.
 Documentation for payment shall be shown in the project diary entries as the work is being accomplished.

 The LPA must submit invoices to MoDOT for reimbursement of costs contained in the agreements and contracts as they are incurred.
 The invoices may not be submitted more than once every two weeks.
 Progress invoices must be submitted monthly.
 The final invoice must be submitted within 30 days of final acceptance.
+See Figure 136.3.18 for Construction Invoice templates.
 For detailed information on the procedures to be followed, see EPG 136.3.15 Reimbursement and Auditing.
-Fig. 136.11.14 and Fig 136.11.15 are construction invoices that can be used as examples when preparing a construction invoice for reimbursement.
+In addition, Fig. 136.11.14 and Fig 136.11.15 are completed construction invoices that can be used as examples when preparing a construction invoice for reimbursement.

 Locations where storm water leaves the site shall be inspected for evidence of erosion or sediment deposition.
 Any deficiencies noted during a weekly inspection shall be corrected within seven calendar days of that inspection.
 The results of the weekly inspections in a given month shall be recorded in that month’s report.
 The inspector shall promptly notify the site contractors responsible for operation and maintenance of BMPs of the deficiencies.
 See EPG 806.7 Construction Inspection Guidance for Sec.
 806 and EPG 203.1 Borrow for more information regarding storm water and erosion control requirements.